LT-Lily/complete-javascript-course/16-Asynchronous/starter/README.md

 # 243. Our first AJAX call Request: XMLHttpRequest

-// There are mayn ways of doing AJAX calls iN JS
+// There are many ways of doing AJAX calls iN JS
 // OLD SCHOOL METHOD: XML HTTP request function

 # Modern way of handling asynchronous JS: